aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 login prompt.
 Check the messages in the journal and verify that there are no outstanding errors:
 ```
-client# journalctl -xb
+compute# journalctl -xb
 ```
 Also, check the system status and verify there are no errors as well:
 ```
-client# systemctl status
+compute# systemctl status
-client# systemctl list-units --type=service
+compute# systemctl list-units --type=service
 ```
 Check if the volatile directory creation was successful with:
 ```
-client# systemctl status systemd-tmpfiles-setup.service
+compute# systemctl status systemd-tmpfiles-setup.service
 ```
 (Note: You can run the volatile directory create again at any point with `systemd-tmpfiles --create`.)
-Lastly, check if the time is syncrhonized between the compute node and the head node.
+Lastly, check if the time is synchronized between the compute node and the head node.
 ```
-client# timedatectl status
+compute# timedatectl status
-client# timedatectl show-timesync --all
+compute# timedatectl show-timesync --all
 ```

-### Step 26: Set up SD cards as scratch disk space in the compute nodes
+### Step 26: Set up SD cards as scratch space in the compute nodes

-SD cards can be mounted in the compute nodes and used as local scratch space for the occasional calculation.
+The spare SD cards can be mounted in the compute nodes and used as additional local scratch space for the occasional calculation.
 Insert the SD card in the compute node and do:
 ```
-client# fdisk -l
+compute# fdisk -l
 ```
 to identify the local disk.
 To format it, use `fdisk`:
 ```
-client# fdisk
+compute# fdisk
 ```
 and choose to delete all partitions (`d`), make a new partition table if necessary (GPT type, with `g`).
 Then, make a new partition (`n`) and finally write the partitions and exit (`w`).
 Once the scratch partition is ready, create an EXT4 filesystem in it:
 ```
-client# mkfs.ext4 /dev/mmcblk1p1
+compute# mkfs.ext4 /dev/mmcblk1p1
 ```
 where the device file is identified from the output of `fdisk`.
 You can now try to mount it in a temporary file:
 ```
-client# cd
+compute# cd /home
-client# mkdir temp
+compute# mkdir temp
-client# mount /dev/mmcblk1p1 temp
+compute# mount /dev/mmcblk1p1 temp
 ```
 Check that the new partition works and then clean up:
 ```
-client# umount temp
+compute# umount temp
-client# rm -r temp
+compute# rm -r temp
 ```

 The local SD card partition will be mounted automatically in